 One thing to be aware of is how readily available care is for Medicaid holders.
 A lot of state-run treatment centers will take Medicaid, but the quality of care at these facilities is usually not as good and there can be pretty long wait lists to get in.

 If seeking treatment is the number one priority, they should consider enrolling in private insurance because higher quality centers will be more likely to accept their insurance.
 If you are having trouble finding a quality center, we go over what to look for here.

 Overall, the cost of insurance or even paying cash for quality treatment centers far outweighs risking relapse and facing more jail time or even death.

 Knowing your options if your loved one is ever in this kind of situation is the first step to getting positive results.
 Be sure to talk to their lawyer about alternative sentencing options and see if it might be a possibility.

 If the judge will not allow alternatives or deferment, then you will likely need to go over treatment options after the sentence is served.
 Insurance can make a big difference when it comes to repeat offenses and sobriety.

 If you need assistance in understanding the whole application process, we would be happy to assist you and your loved one.
 While we can’t apply for you, we can walk you through the steps and get the person struggling with addiction well on their way to getting into a trustworthy center.
-Go ahead and give us a call at 305-930-8191 or, feel free to message us directly on Facebook.
+Go ahead and give us a call at 800-298-1783 or, feel free to contact us directly.